splitio/javascript-sync-tools/README.md

-# Split Javascript Sync Tools
+# Split JavaScript Sync Tools

 [![npm version](https://badge.fury.io/js/%40splitsoftware%2Fsplitio-sync-tools.svg)](https://badge.fury.io/js/%40splitsoftware%2Fsplitio-sync-tools) [![Build Status](https://github.com/splitio/javascript-sync-tools/actions/workflows/ci.yml/badge.svg)](https://github.com/splitio/javascript-sync-tools/actions/workflows/ci.yml)

 ## Overview
-This package includes a set of Javascript synchronization tools built based on the core implementation used by SDKs, allowing users to rely on this tool to synchronize the rollout plan data cache snapshot, as well as send the tracked events and impressions data to the Split cloud when running SDKs in consumer mode.
+This package includes a set of JavaScript synchronization tools built based on the core implementation used by SDKs, allowing users to rely on this tool to synchronize the rollout plan data cache snapshot, as well as send the tracked events and impressions data to the Split cloud when running SDKs in consumer mode.

 [![Twitter Follow](https://img.shields.io/twitter/follow/splitsoftware.svg?style=social&label=Follow&maxAge=1529000)](https://twitter.com/intent/follow?screen_name=splitsoftware)

 ## Compatibility
 Split sync tools supports Node.js version 8 or higher.
-To run the tools in other Javascript environments, the target environment must support ES6 (ECMAScript 2015) syntax, and provide built-in support or a global polyfill for Promises and Web Fetch API.
+To run the tools in other JavaScript environments, the target environment must support ES6 (ECMAScript 2015) syntax, and provide built-in support or a global polyfill for Promises and Web Fetch API.

 ## Getting started
-Below is a simple example that describes the execution of the Javascript Synchronizer:
+Below is a simple example that describes the execution of the JavaScript Synchronizer:

 1. Install npm package via `npm install @splitsoftware/splitio-sync-tools`
 2. Inside your app, import the `Synchronizer`